openmobilityfoundation/mobility-data-specification/policy/README.md

 ### Requirement

-The agency Policy Requirement file enumerates all of the parts of MDS that an agency requires from providers, including APIs, endpoints, and optional fields, as well as information for providers about the APIs the agency is hosting.
-The requirements are specific to the needs and use cases of each agency, and ensure there is clarity on what data is being asked for in operating policy documents from providers, reducing the burden on both.
+The agency Policy program Requirement file enumerates all of the parts of MDS and GBFS that an agency requires from providers, including APIs, endpoints, and optional fields, as well as information for providers about the APIs the agency is hosting.
+The program requirements are specific to the needs and use cases of each agency, and ensure there is clarity on what data is being asked for in operating policy documents from providers, reducing the burden on both.
 This also allows additional public transparency and accountability around data requirements from agencies, and encourages privacy by allowing agencies to ask for only the data they need.

 This endpoint is not authenticated (ie. public), and allows the discovery of other public APIs like Geography, Policy, and Jurisdiction.
 The agency can host this as a file or API on their servers, on a third party server, or the OMF can host on behalf of an agency in the [agency requirements repo](#).
 See this [hosting guidance document](#) for more information.
 This requirements file can be [referenced directly](https://github.com/openmobilityfoundation/governance/blob/main/technical/OMF-MDS-Policy-Language-Guidance.md) in an agency's operating permit/policy document when discussing program data requirements.

-See [Policy Requirement Examples](/policy/examples/requirements.md) for how this can be implemented.
+See [Policy Requirement Examples](/policy/examples/requirements.md) for ideas on how this can be implemented.

 #### Requirement Update Frequency